-Malmstrom administering mandatory COVID vaccine, county adds 189 cases since Friday
+Malmstrom administering mandatory COVID vaccine, county adds 189 cases since Friday, Jail has more cases

 Over the weekend, officials at Malmstrom Air Force Base began administering the Pfizer vaccine to personnel, following the new Defense Department guidance mandating the FDA-approved vaccine.